 19. Have your soil tested first, but consider using an iron based fertilizer.
 Iron helps a lawn turn green very quickly.

 20. Have the yard exterminated so there are no ant beds or other visible pests.

 21. Add mulch to the flower beds.
-I have a lot of pine trees next to my house so I get free pine needles for my flower beds.
+I have a lot of pine trees next to my house so I get free pine straw for my flower beds.